A Southern Pacific tank train makes it's way through the Cajon Pass in Sothern California in March of 1995 with 5 units pulling hard.

 steam locomotive, train, railways, vintage, smoke, green hillside, sunlight, iron bridge, transportation, travel, photography of trains, train photography, Jim Pearson Photography, trending photo, East Broad Top Railroad, steam train

-East Broad Top (EBT) steam locomotive #16 pulls a mixed freight through the early morning fog as they pull through the yard at Rockhill Furnace, Pennsylvania on October 6th, 2024, during the museum’s Friends of the East Broad top event.
+East Broad Top (EBT) steam locomotive #16 pulls a mixed freight as the engineer and conductor keep an eye on the track ahead, as they head through the yard at Rockhill Furnace, Pennsylvania on October 6th, 2024, during the museum’s Friends of the East Broad top event.

 According to the East Broad Top Website: Locomotive #16 was built in 1916 by the Baldwin Locomotive Works.